 Our family tries to give only one material present per person.
 That may seem extreme to some.
 But over the years we’ve realized that experiences mean more to us (and our kids) than material presents, and we’ve moved toward a kind of Christmas that emphasizes quality over quantity.

-That feels right for us … but what is right for you?
+That feels like the right kind of “minimalism” for us … but what is right for you?
 Here are a few ideas to try if you feel like you need to hit the pause button this holiday season.

 Simplify Christmas by Finding Your Sweet Spot